Click To Go Back To The Main www.GlenStephens.com Stamps Homepage

 All aboard the "Polly Woodside" at "Australia 99" for Australia Post function, March 1999.
 (Photo by Glen Stephens)

-By the age of 12, one young Melbourne junior school student was collecting shades and varieties of Australian King George V 1d reds and 1/2d greens!
+By the age of 12, one young Melbourne junior school student was collecting shades and varieties of Australian King George V 1d reds and ½d greens!
 With a head start like that, it is no wonder Simon Dunkerley ended up following a career in stamp dealing.

-The late Fred Neufeld, exchange superintendent of Brighton Philatelic Society, actually changed the society rules for receiving approval book circuits by mail to help foster this young man's collection.
 "The rules said no one under 18 could receive the books, and I was only 12, but Fred took a shine to me and had the rules amended," Dunkerley recalled.
-"Now, 27 years later, I am still a member of that club.
-I'd like to think other keen youngsters could find such a mentor as I had in Fred.

 "My introduction to the stamp trade saw me working after school for a local dealer, soaking, sorting and packing stamps," he continued.
 "At the ripe old age of 12, I was trusted to run that shop for a week!
 Paid at the princely sum of 80¢ an hour, I was able to carefully add to my collection."

 Since those early days, Dunkerley has seen many thousands of "Sydney Views" pass through his hands, including some spectacular copies he bought from the legendary Dale Lichtenstein collection that was auctioned in London by Harmers in 1990.
-Those choice examples had sat in a New York bank vault for nearly 50 years and quickly found new homes.

-In October of 1977, Dunkerley changed firms and began working for Rodney A. Perry in Melbourne, who runs major public auctions and a strong mail-order retail business.
-For the next 3-1/2 years, coinciding with the phenomenal boom in prices for stamp material worldwide, he worked as purchasing and sales manager.
-A major part of Dunkerley's job was to fly to every Australian state and inspect virtually every lot at every main auction.
+A major part of Dunkerley’s job was to fly to every Australian state and inspect virtually every lot at every main auction.
 "The sheer volume of the material I handled and viewed, from every corner of the world, gave me a genuine understanding of relative scarcity, and condition parameters," he recalled.

 "This is something you can never learn from books.
 Working for Australia's leading firm during that heady period was an invaluable apprenticeship, the like of which few dealers anywhere in the world have had the opportunity to experience."